-Clear vanilla extract is an artificially flavoured vanilla.
-It has a sweeter taste than classic vanilla, and I find it to evoke more of that box-mix cake flavour.
+Clear vanilla extract is an artificially flavored vanilla.
+It has a sweeter taste than classic vanilla, and I find it to evoke more of that box-mix cake flavor.
 It’s often used in cakes and frostings that need to be pure white, as it won’t tint the color of the cake.
 If you don’t have clear vanilla extract though, it’s not a deal breaker.
 Regular vanilla extract will work just fine too.

 The chocolate frosting is simple to make, and it’s delicious.
 I don’t make American-style buttercreams often, but it was a must-do for this classic birthday cake.
 A simple mix of butter, powdered sugar, cocoa, and melted chocolate.

 If you’re looking for a birthday cake for that special someone, or want a way to relive those awesome memories of birthdays gone by, this classic birthday cake is for you!

 - Vanilla Cake With Vanilla Buttercream